nondzasasesethu-gif/customer-churn-analysis/README.md

 ---

 ## 🚀 How to Run
 1. Download the repository
-2. Open `FUTURE_INTERNS_T2_Cleaned.xlsx` in Microsoft Excel to view cleaned data
+2. Open `FUTURE_INTERNS(T2).xlsx` in Microsoft Excel to view cleaned data
-3. Open `ChurnAnalysisDashboard.pbix` in Power BI Desktop
+3. Open `FUTURE_INTERNS_TASK_2.pbix` in Power BI Desktop to view the interactive dashboard
+4. View `FUTURE_INTERNS_T2.pdf` for a quick visual summary without opening Power BI
-4. Refresh the data connection if prompted
+5. Refresh the data connection if prompted

 ---